Opobo: History

 Opobo is located to the east of the Kingdom of Bonny.
 Bonny and Opobo are of the same origin, both associated with the Ndoki people.
 (Note: For more on the Ndoki and inter-relationship, see Umuagbai and Akwete, two major settlements of the Ndoki.)
 Jubo Jubogha rose from slavery to lead the Anna Pepple chieftaincy house of Bonny.
 In 1870, Jubo first arrived in what is now Opobo, having moved there due to a civil war in Bonny between his followers and those of Chief Oko Jumbo, the leader of the rival Manilla Pepple chieftaincy family.
-The king named his new state after Amanyanabo Opubo "Pepple" Perekule the Great, a Pepple king in Bonny that had reigned there from 1792 to 1830.

-Jubo Jubogha became involved in palm oil trading with Europeans.
-He started a trading post at Opobo Town, close to Ikot Abasi and 4 miles southwest of the Opobo river.
-Due to his dealings with them, he soon acquired the trade name Ja-Ja.
-Jubo Jubogha was never on good terms with the Annang and the Ibibio the east, as he declared himself as the middleman in palm oil trading, thus asking them to stop trading directly with the Europeans.
-This resulted in a war (the Ikot Udo Obong War) between Jubo and the Annang and Ibuno people as recorded by Nair.
-In 1887, he was deceived when he was told to go and negotiate with the Queen of the United Kingdom by the British.
-He was captured upon his arrival on the consul's flagship, and was sent into exile in Saint Vincent in the West Indies thereafter.